AlineFrost/Oravia/docs/about/learning.md

 ## Conclusion

-Oravia has about 860 words built mostly from ~260 building blocks, so what you learn keeps coming back in new combinations.
+Oravia has about 860 words built mostly from ~260 building blocks.
 It also has a simple grammar with a low learning load, designed to complement the vocabulary system.

-This means that the more you learn, the more learning accelerates.
-Each new piece brings more and more possibilities of recombination, and a new root helps you learn several words.
-That's how Oravia can be so precise and expressive, and also be possible to learn so fast.
+This means that the more you learn, the faster it gets.
+Each new piece brings more possibilities of recombination, and the semantic structure helps you build associations.
+That's how Oravia can be so precise and expressive, while also possible to learn so fast.

-No matter which learning path you take, you'll be learning the same system.
-Even with just the Primer, it's enough to start reading, experimenting, and talking to other learners.
-The other paths let you lean less on the dictionary and be more free and creative with your expression.
+Even with just the Primer, it's enough to start experimenting and talking to other learners.
+The other paths enable you to be more fluid and creative with your expression.